bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 At the coarsest level, spacetime is a set.
 It's a set of points.
 Let's call this set $M$.
-Does a set so defined have enough complexity to model spacetime ?
+Does a set so defined have enough complexity to model spacetime?
 Of course not.
 In fact, let's see what we have.
 A set is just an unordered collection of elements.